baxter100/uk-crypto-tax/README.md

 ### Introduction
 Tool written in Python for calculating Capital Gains Tax on cryptocurrency trades in UK

-**The current versions only output total gains but not yet a proper tax report.
-We are currently working on adding this**

 **We have two seperate versions to help noticing errors.
+If you find any discrepancies in the versions please let us know**

-Version 2 is better structured code and likely what we will use in the future.
-At the moment it seems they both output the same values, except that version 2 recognizes gifts/hardforks as taxable events.**
+**Also, note that version 2 currently recognizes gifts/hardforks as taxable events.**

 ### Disclaimer
 You use this code at your own discretion.
 We offer no guarantee that this will calculate tax exactly as HMRC requires.
 A fundamental reason for adopting open source methods in this project is so that people from all backgrounds can contribute, spot errors and help improve the system.